This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Pain in the side or back (indicates the presence of a kidney infection).

-• Often women feel a slight pressure above the pubic bone.
+• Women often feel slight pressure above the pubic bone.

 • Being more irritable than normal.

-Important: Seek immediate medical attention if you have a fever, chills, nausea, or vomiting.
+Important: Seek medical attention immediately if you have fever, chills, nausea, or vomiting.

 Ingredients to attack urinary tract infections at the root

-Many women approach the symptoms of a urinary infection during menstruation or without it, when their daily performance, their intimate relationships and even their mood deteriorate.
+Many women experience the symptoms of a urinary tract infection during or without menstruation , when their daily functioning, their intimate relationships, and even their mood deteriorate.

 And they usually do it through antibiotics recommended by a doctor, although many use the one recommended by their mother or a friend.

-The downside of becoming dependent on this type of medication is that it becomes a vicious cycle of infection-antibiotic-infection that does not end the root problem or prevent relapses.
-And, to top it off, they can cause stomach upset.
+The bad thing about becoming dependent on this type of medication is that it becomes a vicious infection-antibiotic-infection cycle that does not end the root problem or prevent relapses.
+And, to top it all off, they can cause stomach discomfort.

-But science has shown that there are two natural ingredients with antioxidant properties that help fight bacteria and not only minimize discomfort, but also prevent its reappearance.
+But science has shown that there are two natural ingredients with antioxidant properties that help fight bacteria and not only minimize discomfort, but prevent their reappearance.

-The extract of cranberry or cranberry juice has a high content of antioxidants that makes it a superfood capable of fighting bacteria such as E. coli, which causes recurrent urinary tract infections, such as cystitis.
+Cranberry juice extract has a high antioxidant content that makes it a superfood capable of fighting bacteria such as E. coli, which causes recurrent urinary infections, such as cystitis.

-In addition, it contains the substance proanthocyanidin (PAC) which prevents bacteria from clinging to the bladder walls.
+In addition, it contains the substance proanthocyanidin (PAC) which prevents bacteria from clinging to the walls of the bladder.

 Also, it has detoxifying effects thanks to the fact that it has vitamins C.